Global Rates of Convergence of the MLEs of Log-concave and s-concave Densities: Main Results: general -transformed classes

 \begin{lemma} Let $h_1$ and $h_2 $ be concave-function transformations.
 If $\Psi $ is a concave function such that $h_1 = h_2 \circ \Psi$, then ${\cal P}_{h_1} \subseteq {\cal P}_{h_2}$. \end{lemma} \begin{proof} Lemma~2.5, page 6, of \cite{MR2766867} gives this result, in the notation of ``decreasing (convex) transformations.'' \end{proof}

 Now, for an interval $I \subset \RR$, let

 Despite making no restrictions on the Lipschitz behavior of the function class, we can still bound the entropy, as long as our metric is $L_r$ with $1 \le r < \infty$ rather than $L_\infty$. \begin{proposition}[Extension of Theorem~3.1 of \cite{Gunt-Sen:12}] Let $b_1 < b_2$.
-Then there exists $\epsilon_3 \in (0,1]$ and $C < \infty$ such that
+Then there exists $C < \infty$ such that

-for $\epsilon \in (0,B (b_2-b_1)^{1/r} \epsilon_3]$. \end{proposition} Our first main result has a statement analogous to that of the previous proposition, but it is not about concave or convex classes of functions but rather about concave-transformed classes, defined as follows.
+for all $\epsilon > 0 $. \end{proposition} Our first main result has a statement analogous to that of the previous proposition, but it is not about concave or convex classes of functions but rather about concave-transformed classes, defined as follows.
 Let $h$ be a concave-function transformation.
 Let $\mathcal{I}[b_1,b_2]$ be all intervals $I$ contained in $[b_1, b_2]$, and let

 \begin{theorem} Let $r \ge 1$.
 Assume $h$ is a concave-function transformation.
-If $\tilde y_0 = -\infty$ then assume $h'(y) = o( |y|^{-(\alpha+1)})$ for some $\alpha > 1$ as $y \to -\infty$.
+If $\tilde y_0 = -\infty$ then assume $h'(y) = o( |y|^{-(\alpha+1)})$ for some $\alpha > 0$ as $y \to -\infty$.
 Otherwise assume Assumption~\eqref{assum:enum:uniflip} holds.
-Then for all $\epsilon \le \epsilon^* B (b_2-b_1)^{1/r}$ ,
+Then for all $\epsilon >0 $

 where $\lesssim$ means $\le$ up to a constant.
-Both $\epsilon^*$ and the constant implied by $\lesssim$ depend only on $r$ and $h$. \end{theorem} Thus, a bounded class of transformed-functions for any reasonable transformation behaves like a compact class of concave functions.
+The constant implied by $\lesssim$ depends only on $r$ and $h$. \end{theorem} Thus, a bounded class of transformed-functions for any reasonable transformation behaves like a compact class of concave functions.

 We extend the definition \eqref{eq:DefnOfCalPMOne} to an arbitrary concave-function transformation $h$ as follows: